roei-malachy/Deep-Learning---Project/README.md

 ---

 ## 3. Inference & Submission
-This step runs automatically in Kaggle when you **Run All** — performs inference on the test set, applies 3D NMS, and saves `submission.csv` to `/kaggle/working/`.
+This step runs automatically in Kaggle when you **Run All** — performs inference on the test set, and saves `submission.csv` to `/kaggle/working/`.
 Upload this file as your competition submission.